-(2) While supporting lift chains, remove the split pin and nuts from the anchor bolt.
+(2) While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary upright.

 - (3) Pull the chains out of the sheaves and drape them over the front of the carriage. - (4) Disconnect connector from the work lamp assy.